zhampel/zhampel.github.io/_posts/2021-01-05-what-ai-can-do-defense-one.markdown

 We outline how current AI methods are useful for offloading rapid data assessment tasks (like object identification and classification in imagery), but they simply are not quite ready for planning and communicating more abstract ideas necessary for deliberative judgement.
-Basically, there's seasoned IC analysts are in no danger of being replaced by general AI, but machine learning can serve as an empowering tool.
+Basically, seasoned IC analysts are in no danger of being replaced by general AI, but machine learning can serve as an empowering tool.
 Hope you enjoy!